-When you see this symbol and/or the signal words described below, obey the accompanying message to avoid possible injury or death.
+When you see the symbol and/or the signal words described below, obey the accompanying message to avoid possible injury or death.

-SIGNAL WORDS:

-Note the use of the signal words: DANGER, WARNING, CAUTION and ATTENTION with their safety messages.

-The appropriate signal word for each message has been selected using the following guide-lines.

-DANGER - Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury.
-This signal word is to be limited to the most extreme situations typically for machine components which, for functional purposes, cannot be guarded.

-WARNING - Indicates a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+- DANGER Indicates a hazardous situation that, if not avoided, will result in death or serious injury.
+This signal word is limited to the most extreme situations.
+Typically for machine components which, for functional purposes, cannot be guarded. - WARNING Indicates a hazardous situation, if not avoided, could result in death or serious injury.
 This word identifies hazards that are exposed when guards are removed.
-It may also be used to alert against unsafe practices.

-CAUTION - Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
-It may be used to alert against unsafe practices.

-ATTENTION - Indicates practices or situations which may result in the malfunction of, or damage to, the equipment.
+It may be used to alert against unsafe practices. - CAUTION Indicates a hazardous situation, if not avoided, could result in minor or moderate injury.
+It may be used to alert against unsafe practices. - NOTICE Indicates practices or situations which may result in the malfunction of, or damage to equipment.